keludso/QDotP/README.md

 ## 2. Requirements

-The code requires a scientific Python environment with finite-element and eigenvalue solver support.
+The code requires a scientific Python environment with finite-element and eigenvalue-solver support.

 Typical requirements are: